Ingerslevsgade: Notable buildings

 The first part of the street, from the Central Station to Dybbøl Bridge, passes the DGI-byen sports and conference centre and the White Meat District.
 The rest of the street is lined by apartment blocks from about 1900.

 Long-distance buses

-Most national and international buses that run through Copenhagen have their main stop in Copenhagen at Ingerslevsgade, adjacent to the DGI-byen complex near Copenhagen Central Station.
-These include buses for Nettbuss express, Swebus Express and Eurolines.
-The street has no proper facilities for a bus station, just a few simple rain and wind shelters.
-Passengers board the buses from the bicycle path.
+Until the opening of Copenhagen Bus Terminal on 6 June 2024, most national and international buses that ran through Copenhagen had their main stop in Copenhagen at Ingerslevsgade, adjacent to the DGI-byen complex near Copenhagen Central Station.
+These included buses for Nettbuss express, Swebus Express and Eurolines.
+The street had no proper facilities for a bus station, just a few simple rain and wind shelters.
+Passengers boarded the buses from the bicycle path.

-The bus area is located near track 12 of the Central Station (west side), just south of the Tietgensgade bridge which goes over the tracks.
+The bus area was located near track 12 of the Central Station (west side), just south of the Tietgensgade bridge which goes over the tracks.